Enneagram Type Four People are Sensitive and Withdrawn

 One of your biggest challenges is learning to let go of feelings from the past; they tend to nurse wounds and hold onto negative feelings about those who have hurt them.

-Indeed, they can become so attached to longing and disappointment that they cannot recognize the many treasures in their life.
+Indeed, they can become so attached to longing and disappointment that they do not recognize the many treasures in their lives.

 Patterns